Updated July 2020

 The reason for why it depends is that there are many, many different circumstances, as well as many kinds of ads across the two platforms.

-With that said, let’s look at few generalities:
+With that said, let’s look at few generalities, with the help from our friends at makewebvideo.com:

-- If you have an offering of a type that people know about and are looking for, Google Search is probably the best advertising solution.
+- If you have an offering that fits a category that people know about and are looking for, Google Search is almost always the best advertising solution.
 In this case, your ad can be there for people exactly when and where they are looking for your offering.

 - If you have an innovative product that is not well known, Google Search is likely not the best advertising solution.
 Your best option would most likely be Facebook ads that target people whose interests are very aligned with your product.
 For instance, if you are launching a revolutionary cat exerciser, it’s not very likely that people are actively searching for something like that in Google Search (yet!).
 Instead, you can target people who “like” cats on Facebook!
 Right now you can even target cat owners specifically in Facebook, although this type of ownership data is based on 3rd party info that is soon to disappear from the Facebook ad platform (thanks a bunch, Cambridge Analytica).